-We engage in two types of manufacturing activities: the manufacturing of the high value-added components, or modules, for systems control, power generation and power conversion for each PowerBuoy system, and the contracting and fabrication of the buoy-like structure, anchoring and mooring, and cabling.
+We engage in two types of manufacturing activities: the manufacturing of the high value-added components, or "smart part" modules, for systems control, power generation and power conversion for each PowerBuoy system, and the contracting to outside companies for the fabrication of the buoy-like structure, anchoring and mooring, and cabling.

 Our core in-house manufacturing activity is the assembly and testing of the power generation and control modules at our Pennington, New Jersey facility.
 The power generation and control modules include the critical electrical and electronic systems that convert the mechanical energy into usable electrical energy.
 The sensors and control systems use sophisticated technology to monitor ocean conditions and automatically optimize the performance of the PowerBuoy system in response to those changing conditions.
-We have several patents, including those that cover our power generation, power conversion and control technologies.
+We have a portfolio of patents, including those that cover our power generation, power conversion and control technologies.
 Due to the critical and proprietary nature of these systems, we do not outsource their assembly and testing.
 After a generator and control module passes our rigorous quality control procedures, it is transported as a ready-to-install component to the project site.
-We currently employ 47 employees who are responsible for manufacturing and testing our generators and control systems.
-In order to meet our growth objectives, we expect to increase our engineering and manufacturing staff by over 160 people by the end of fiscal 2011.
+We currently employ 57 employees, some of whom are responsible for manufacturing and testing our generators and control systems.
+In order to meet our growth objectives, we expect to increase our engineering and manufacturing staff to 100 people by the end of fiscal 2012.